-We show the obtained empirical continual learning accuracies in figure \ref{fig:coreset_training_sampling}.
-With gaps of over 5\% it is evident that balancing mini-batches is essential.
-More so, it is clear that a comparison of different core set works, just because they have used a similar core set size, can result in an apples to pears comparison if other aspects such as the detailed training procedure and mini-batch sampling are not taken into account.
-As our main focus is to analyze the core set selection strategies and their limitations, we proceed to compare different core set selection strategies in isolation from the precise continual learning setting.
-In analogy to Bachem et al. \cite{Bachem2015} and the "reverse accuracy" evaluated in LLGAN \cite{Zhai2019}, we first train the model on the entire dataset, then select core sets of different sizes, and finally retrain the model exclusively on the core set to assess the approximation quality of our strategy.
+\textbf{Comparison of core set selection strategies:} Based on the insights of the last paragraph and our main focus on analysis of core set selection strategies, we proceed to compare different strategies in isolation from the precise continual learning training scenario.
+In analogy to \citet{Bachem2015} and the ``reverse accuracy'' evaluated in LLGAN \citep{Zhai2019}, we first train the model on the entire dataset, then select core sets of different sizes, and finally retrain the model exclusively on the core set to assess the approximation quality of our strategy.
 We repeat this entire procedure five times to gauge statistical consistency and estimate deviations.
 Without a doubt, methods that select a core set that yields a better approximation of the overall population and results in larger accuracies when trained in isolation, also provide better means to alleviate catastrophic forgetting in continual learning.
 We compare six different methods: